anoop-panakool/kubernetes-lab/lab/Services/README.md

 Kubernetes *`Services`* provide addresses through which Pods can be accessed.

+Types of services:

+1. ClusterIP
+  - ClusterIP – The default value.
+The service is only accessible from within the Kubernetes cluster – you can’t make requests to your Pods from outside the cluster!

+2. NodePort
+  - NodePort - This makes the service accessible on a static port on each Node in the cluster.
+This means that the service can handle requests that originate from outside the cluster.

+3. LoadBalancer
+   - LoadBalancer -  The service becomes accessible externally through a cloud provider's load balancer functionality.
+GCP, AWS, Azure, and OpenStack offer this functionality.
+The cloud provider will create a load balancer, which then automatically routes requests to your Kubernetes Service

 ### Creating ReplicaSets

 Before we see how the services created and works, we will create a ReplicaSet.
 It’ll provide the Pods we can use to demonstrate how Services work.